 Custodial Credit Risk - This is the risk that in the event of the failure of the counterparty (e.g., broker/dealer) to honor a transaction, the Town will not be able to recover the value of its investments or collateral securities that are in the possession of an outside party.
+All the Town's investments are held by third parties in the Town's name.
 The Town does not have custodial credit risk policies for investments.